apptjs/appt-mongoose/README.md

 ```

 ### TSchema
-The special type to transform a component into a Mongoose Schema.
-All the configurations accepted by mongoose can be passed through the function `TSchema(config)`.
+The special type to transform a component into a `Mongoose Schema`.
+All the configurations accepted by mongoose can be passed through it (`TSchema(config)`).
 ```javascript
 import { Component } from '@appt/core';
 import { TSchema } from '@appt/mongoose';